 Just Between Us Girls

 There are just some things that we ONLY want to talk about with our girlfriend.
-Yet and still, we all know about these "things," but it can be embarrassing to even whisper about the anything having to do with issues we may be having "down there".
+Yet and still, we all know about these "things," but it can be embarrassing to even whisper about anything having to do with issues we may be having "down there".
 The good news, you are not alone.
-Studies estimate that 1 in 5 women (and as high 1 in 3) experience some sort of pelvic floor "dysfunction"(PFD).
+Studies estimate that 1 in 5 women (and as high as 1 in 3) experience some sort of pelvic floor "dysfunction"(PFD).
 Even better news...there are simple, non-surgical things you can do to prevent and even correct these issues that we as women sometimes resign ourselves to simply "putting up with."
 Our Women's Wellness Series topic this month is aimed squarely at first, learning how to recognize what constitutes pelvic floor dysfunction and second, how to improve your own pelvic fitness to correct problems from that little leak when you laugh to more serious issues.
 Our guest blogger, Dr. Rachel Home M.D., has all the answers you need!

 What the heck is PFD?